Ank17M/JavaScript/Beginner/reviewofIterators.md

 * .forEach() method is used to execute the same code on every element in an array but does not change the array and returns undefined.

-* .map() executes the same code on every element in an array and returns a new array with the updated elements.
+* .map() method executes the same code on every element in an array and returns a new array with the updated elements.

 * .filter() checks every element in an array to see if it meets certain criteria and returns a new array with the elements that return truthy for the criteria.